 Fair enough, I suppose; you really didn’t get into your business to build an audience (unless that is your business). -And I don’t know exactly what these ads are selling.
 Maybe some kind of workshop.

-But that’s about where the truth of the ad ends.
+That’s about where the truth of the ad ends.
 There’s only one way that building an audience is a waste of time.
 It’s a pretty simple way, too.
 Are you ready?

 If you’re doing it wrong.